mmerani/roty-app-full/README.md

 ## Next Steps
 - Figure out deployed app slow load bug.
+(Edit: Resolved by using reactjs buildpack)
 - Add more Machine Learning algorithms to the project.
 - Include MVP predictions.
 - Include more advanced player data for models.